hellyryan1995/Zesty-Recipes-MS3/README.md

 ### User's Stories

+* A vibrant red button is diplsayed within the navbar to intise users to create an account.
+* All users logged in can create, update and delete their recipe.
+* A Search bar is displayed within the Recipe page so users can search for a specific recipe.
+* The website is clean and minimal with the main focus being on the recipes.
+* A Spice level is displayed within the full recipe page.
+* Recipe Servings are also displayed on the full recipe page.

 **As a User on the website I want:**

 * To be able to view all recipes added by users.